archfz/word-template/README.md

 following: **{placeholder}**.

 You can also bookmark things that you select and then these elements will be cloneable.
-Example bookmark the upper placeholder and name it '**myplaceholder**'.
+For example bookmark the upper placeholder and name it '**myplaceholder**'.

-With the above described word templates case then you can do the following:
+In case of the above described word template you can do the
+following:
 ```php
 use archfz/Word/WordTemplate